Scientific software - Quality not always good

-Category: Environment Hits: 1Computational tools are indispensable in almost all scientific disciplines.
+Category: Environment Hits: 12Computational tools are indispensable in almost all scientific disciplines.
 Especially in cases where large amounts of research data are generated and need to be quickly processed, reliable, carefully developed software is crucial for analyzing and correctly interpreting such data.
 Nevertheless, scientific software can have quality quality deficiencies.
 To evaluate software quality in an automated way, computer scientists have designed the SoftWipe tool.

 Read more https://www.sciencedaily.com/releases/2021/05/210525113715.htm